The Biology of the eel – an extraordinary life history

 Developing a Europe Wide Sustainable Fishery

 For many decades we have been at the leading edge of Glass Eel Fishery management and innovation have pioneered many techniques to make our industry more complete and effective.
 We recognise that sustainability is the key not only for the future of the glass eels fishery and the future of the European aquaculture industry (until it is possible to reproduce the eel in captivity).
 It is therefore not surprising that we have been directing our resources and energies to promoting a sustainable fishery since 2006.
 Carrying on as before, with the various European fishery and environmental practices can only lead to further eel loss and ultimately end the livelihoods of all those engaged in this historic European industry.
 We have been working over the last five years to introduce and support effective, immediate and concerted action to introduce change.
 Initially we reviewed our own practices at UK Glass Eels, compared them with others and then tested them against a yardstick for sustainable fishery management.
 Initially under the Marine Stewardship Council and subsequently we have reviewed our operation and practices using Professor Callum Roberts “straight forward and common sense reforms” for the worlds fisheries.
-These were modified under the direction of Dr Gascoigne from MacAllistair Eliot.
-There has, in the last two years been further development of the sustainable fishing practice under the guidance of the Sustainable Eel Group.
+These were modified under the direction of Dr Gascoigne from MacAllistair Elliot.
+There has, in the last few years been further development of the sustainable fishing practice under the guidance of the Sustainable Eel Group.